How is my Box 3 income for 2024 calculated?

 Step 5: calculate your income from savings and investments

-The income from savings and investments is the taxable return (outcome step 1) multiplied by your capital yield tax base share percentage (outcome step 4).
+The income from savings and investments is the taxable return (outcome step 1) multiplied by the capital return tax base share percentage (outcome step 4).

-• 2024 calculation example with tax partner and various types of assets
+• 2024 calculation example with various types of assets and tax partner

 You have a tax partner.
-You and your partner have the following assets:
+Combined, you have the following assets:

 • €5,000 in savings